UPDATED SEPTEMBER 26th, 2022 removing discontinued boots and adding new ones!

 They have a Vibram rubber sole which continues to look new even after years of wear and tear and provides traction on varied terrain.
 I really love the breathable mesh that keeps dirt and debris out, but allows the foot to breathe.

 The Grip Trex boots are very easy to put on, and the single velcro strip with reflective piping wraps around the thinnest part of the leg keeping these boots on – even when your dog is running and jumping.

 My only complaint about the Grip Trex boots are that the top of the boot can interfere with dogs that have dew claws.
 I would suggest a higher boot for these pups. (see Polar Trex, Pawsh Pads & Muttluks)

 Available in three colours and eight sizes.
-Sold in sets of four.
+Sold in sets of two.

 4. Ruffwear Polar Trex (USA)

 I can’t describe this boot better than Ruffwear, so from their site:

 The Ruffwear Polar Trex dog boots are designed for warmth, traction, and protection in winter conditions.
 Insulated upper softshell fabric creates breathable, weatherproof warmth in extreme cold and inclement weather.
 Ruffwear-designed Vibram® outsole provides optimum traction on frozen surfaces.

 Closure system combines hook-and-loop with hardware, cinching around the narrowest part of the dog’s leg to provide a secure fit.
 Pullover stretch gaiter keeps snow out and improves retention by protecting the hook-and-loop ankle closure from the elements.

 Unfortunately, I have not had the opportunity to put the Polar Trex boots through their paces on actual dog feet outdoors so I cannot attest to them staying on or not.
 However, I have had them in my hot little hands, and put them on my dogs’ feet.